Karlsruhe-Durlach station

 Karlsruhe-Durlach station is the second-largest station in the city of Karlsruhe in the German state of Baden-Württemberg after Karlsruhe Hauptbahnhof.
-It is used by services of the Karlsruhe Stadtbahn and the Rhine-Neckar S-Bahn, regular regional services and occasional long-distance trains.
+It is used by services of the Karlsruhe Stadtbahn and the Rhine-Neckar S-Bahn and regular regional services.

 History

 Old station

 The original Durlach station was opened in the then independent community of Durlach along with the Heidelberg–Karlsruhe section of the Rhine Valley Railway, opened on 10 April 1843 by the Grand Duchy of Baden State Railway (Großherzogliche Badische Staatsbahn).
 The old station was east of the current station.
 After the opening of the new Durlach station in 1911, the old station lost its importance and it was closed in 1913.
 Its freight yard, which was south of the station still existed in 1990, but its site had been built over by 2000.
 The Rhine Valley Railway was originally built as a line.
 Along with the other lines of the Baden State Railways, it was converted to standard gauge in 1854.
 In 1859 the line to Mühlacker was opened.